State of the Union Summaries and Scorecards Trump Versus Obama

 He asked Congress to support his immigration plan.
 It asked for $25 billion to build a wall along the border with Mexico.
 It limits green cards to spouses and children and ends the diversity visa lottery.
 Trump promised to add more Immigration and Customs Enforcement officers to crack down on gang members.
-Mostly accomplished, except for wall funding.
+This was mostly accomplished, except for wall funding.

 Trump promised to impose sanctions on Cuba and Venezuela.
 He would rely more heavily on the Guantanamo Bay detention facility.
 He asked Congress to review the Iran nuclear agreement.
 Trump withdrew from the Iran agreement.

 Trump's 2017 SOTU